pxlmastrXD/TaskJar/README.md

 # TaskJar
 The BEST To-Do app!
-In development, first release planned for Q4 2025
+In development, alpha release planned for Q4 2025

+First main release planned for when i get an actual computer

 Roadmap:
 - [x] Add SQLite